framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 Finally we have the `json` handler.
 By this point, it won't surprise you to learn that this tells FW/1 to render the specified data as JSON.
 The Clojure struct `{:a 1 :b "two" :c [3 4 5]}` is equivalent to the CFML struct `{a : 1, b : "two", c : [3, 4, 5]}`.

+## src/hello/services

+In this folder we have a single Clojure file, `greeter.clj`.
+As with the controller convention, the file path tells FW/1 that this is a service (and it would be autowired into any CFML code that declared `property greeterService;` as a dependency).
+This can also be pulled from the bean factory as `"greeterService"`, as seen in the `main.default` view file.

+There's a single function `hello` in here that takes a string and returns it wrapped with `"Hello "` and `"!"`.

-## test/hello/controllers
+## test/hello

-Finally, we'll look at the tests for the `main` controller.
-We have once test function `default-item` which contains two related tests.
+Finally, we'll look at the tests, first for the `main` controller, then the `greeter` service.

+In `controllers/main_test.clj`, we have one test function `default-item-test` which contains two related tests.
 The arrow syntax means "take this thing and pass it through these functions" so:

     (-> {} default :greeting)